JNR KiHa 40 series

 Bodies of the KiHa 40 series are based on KiHa 66 series, which are as large as electric multiple units so that passengers felt a little more comfortable than old diesel trains, but the KiHa 40 series trains are so heavy that their acceleration and maximum speed are still low.
 It is difficult to use the series on lines with steep gradients so that they could not replace some of their predecessors, e.g. KiHa 52 and KiHa 58.

 They were introduced to various lines across the country, from the northern tip of Hokkaido to the southern tip of Kagoshima Prefecture.
-It is not well known that the KiHa 40 series were used in Tokyo as well until 1991 before Hachiko Line was electrified.
+It is not well known that the KiHa 40 series were used in Tokyo as well until 1991 before the Hachiko Line was electrified.
 When JNR was privatised in 1987, 887 carriages were distributed to all JR companies but JR Freight.
 They converted many KiHa 40 series to be compatible with driver-only operation.
 Those companies except JR Central also remodelled some of them to "Joyful Trains" or special trains for tourists with larger windows and comfortable seating.

 JR Hokkaido had used them on the entire network.
 In 1988, the company converted some of them for express services and renamed KiHa 400 series, installing even more powerful engines and reclining seating.
 Some of them were converted again to Joyful Trains with tatami rooms.
 Those for regional services have gradually been replaced with new trains.

-JR Central had used the series mostly in Gifu and Mie Prefectures, to be specific, Takayama Main and Kisei Main Lines.
-Until the 1990s, the company also used them for Taketoyo Line trains including services to and from Nagoya.
+JR Central had used the series mostly in Gifu and Mie Prefectures, to be specific, the Takayama Main and Kisei Main Lines.
+Until the 1990s, the company also used them for the Taketoyo Line trains including services to and from Nagoya.
 They were withdrawn in 2016.

 JR Shikoku and JR Kyushu are using the series as well.
 The series is declining in both islands as new trains are introduced and services on unprofitable lines are reduced, but still operational.